frootlab/rian/README.rst

 Nemoa
 =====

-*Nemoa* is an open source data analysis framework for enterprise and scientific application and based on the `Python`_ programming language.
+*Nemoa* is a data analysis framework for collaborative data science and enterprise application.
+Nemoa is open source and based on the `Python`_ programming language.

-The key goal of *nemoa* is to provide a **long-term** data analysis framework, which seemingly integrates into existing data systems and thereby offers state of the art machine intelligence.
+The key goal of nemoa is to provide a long-term data analysis framework, which seemingly integrates into existing enterprise data environments and thereby supports collaborative data science.
 To achieve this goal *nemoa* orchestrates established frameworks like `TensorFlow®`_ and `SQLAlchemy`_ and dynamically extends their capabilities by **community driven** algorithms for `probabilistic graphical modeling`_, `machine learning`_ and `structured data-analysis`_.